+The Talented Mr Ripley, novel by Patricia Highsmith (1955) and film directed by Anthony Minghella with Jude Law, Matt Damon and Gwyneth Paltrow (1999).

-- On the Beach, novel by Nevil Shute (1957) and film directed by Stanley Kramer (1959).
-Students should start reading the novel as soon as possible, as they will be required to have finished it by the start of the course. - Tinker, Tailor, Soldier, Spy, novel by John Le Carré (1974) and film directed by Tomas Alfredson (2011)
+Students should start reading the novel as soon as possible as they will be required to have finished it by the start of the course.